wangby511/System-Design-Architecture-and-Infra/design-yelp-proximity.md

 S2 is great for geofencing because it can cover arbitrary areas with varying levels.

+### Conclusion

-Conclusion: GeoHash and QuadTree are preferred.
+GeoHash and QuadTree are preferred.

+GeoHash - pros: Easy to implement.
+Updating the index is easy. cons: It can not dynamically adjust the grid size based on population density,

+Still go for **GeoHash** approach.

 ## Data Partition